Sri Ram Sena: 2019

 On 22 May 2019, activist of Sri Ram Sena Shubham Baghel along with his supporters assaulted and abused a Muslim man on suspicion of carrying beef in Seoni district of Madhya Pradesh.
-The activists also forced him to chant “Jai Shri Ram”.
-On 23 May, sister of accused filed an FIR against Shubham Baghel and others after a video has gone viral of the incident.
+The activists also forced him to chant "Jai Shri Ram".
+On 23 May, sister of accused filed a First Information Report (FIR) against Shubham Baghel and others after a video has gone viral of the incident.
 The police had then arrested Shubham and his associates.

 2021

-On 5th October 2021, Belgavi police arrested 10 people in connection to the murder of 24-year-old Muslim youth Arbaz Aftab Mullah.
-Those arrested include Right-wing outfit- Sri Ram Sene Hindustan's Taluk President Pundaleeka alias Maharaj and have been booked under IPC sections 302 (murder), 201 (evidence disappearing), 34 (criminal act), 341 (wrongful restraint), 120b (conspiracy), 384 (extortion).
-Mullah's beheaded body was found on railway tracks on September 28.
+On 5 October 2021, Belgavi Police arrested 10 people in connection to the murder of 24-year-old Muslim youth Arbaz Aftab Mullah.
+Those arrested include right-wing outfit Sri Ram Sene Hindustan's Taluk President Pundaleeka alias Maharaj and have been booked under IPC sections 302 (murder), 201 (evidence disappearing), 34 (criminal act), 341 (wrongful restraint), 120b (conspiracy), 384 (extortion).
+Mullah's beheaded body was found on railway tracks on 28 September.

 2022

-On 8th April 2022, Sri Ram Sene members wearing saffron shawls vandalised at least four pushcarts belonging to Muslims near the Sri Nuggikeri Hanumantha temple.
+On 8 April 2022, Sri Ram Sene members wearing saffron shawls vandalised at least four pushcarts belonging to Muslims near the Sri Nuggikeri Hanumantha Temple.
 They threw hundreds of watermelons and coconuts on the road.